 The Board has appointed three committees, to assist its operations.
 Each committee's delegated responsibilities are clearly defined in formal terms of reference.
 These are reviewed and assessed annually for adequecy and copies are available from the Company's Registered Office.
-Miss Dixon chairs the Audit Committee and Mr Hills chairs the Management Engagement Committee and the Disclosure Committee.
+Ms Dixon chairs the Audit Committee and Mr Barlow chairs the Management Engagement Committee and the Disclosure Committee.
 Each committee comprises all Directors of the Company.
-Following Mr Hills retirement at the forthcoming AGM, Mr Barlow will chair the Management Engagement Committee and the Disclosure Committee.